openstack/ironic/doc/source/admin/cleaning.rst

 The specified runbook must match one of the node's traits to be used.

-Starting manual cleaning via "openstack metal" CLI
+Starting manual cleaning via "openstack baremetal" CLI
 ------------------------------------------------------

 Manual cleaning is available via the ``baremetal node clean``